Sanjana1279/Employee-Portal-app-with-export-and-tests_react/README.md

 # Employee Portal React App

-This is a React-based Employee Portal web application that manages employee records.
-It supports adding, displaying, and removing employee data, along with options to export employee data in Excel, PDF, and CSV formats.A simple **React.js** application to manage employee records, featuring add, remove, and export functionalities.
-Users can export employee data in **Excel, PDF, and CSV** formats.
+This is a **React-based Employee Portal** web application that manages employee records.
+It supports adding, displaying, and removing employee data, along with options to export employee data in **Excel, PDF, and CSV** formats.
 The project also includes **unit tests** with Jest and React Testing Library.

 ## Features